Western Crossing

-Western Crossing, formerly known as Western Plaza, is a shopping mall in Amarillo, Texas, United States.
+Western Crossing, formerly known as Western Plaza, is a strip mall in Amarillo, Texas, United States.
 It opened in 1968 with a construction cost of approximately US$13 million.
 Western Plaza was once a main shopping point in Amarillo, but from the 1980s to 2000s has suffered stores leaving its complex.
 It is demolished and a new shopping center is being built.
 The Western Crossings shopping center is estimated to cost US$40 million.

 History

 The mall opened with White & Kirk (a local department store), Woolco, and Montgomery Ward as its anchor stores.
 In the 1970s, White & Kirk was converted to Sakowitz, which in turn was converted to Dunlaps before closing in the 2000s.
 Woolco closed in the early 1980s and was replaced with H. J. Wilson Co., a catalog showroom that later became Service Merchandise.
 After Service Merchandise closed.
 Another notable tenant of Western Plaza was the first Hastings Entertainment store.
 In addition, Western Plaza also had a business college, Academy of Professional Careers.